bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### Supported modalities, quantitative maps and grouped scan collections

-The term anatomical imaging data spans a broad range of structural MRI applications.
-These applications share in common the ability to convey substantial information about the imaged anatomy, but differ by the nature of the data they create.
+The term anatomical imaging data spans a broad range of  MRI applications.
+These applications share in common the ability to convey structural information about the imaged anatomy, but differ by the nature of the data they create.
 The main distinction can be drawn between anatomical imaging data those report `conventional MRI contrasts` (i.e. weightings) in
 an arbitrary gray-scale range and those provide quantitative parameters